bellakuhl/MorseCode-Arduino-Library/README.md

 <h1>Drawingbot Morse Code Library For Use with Arduino and Servo</h1>

 <p>This is a library for generating <a href="http://en.wikipedia.org/wiki/Morse_code">Morse code</a> for a specified letter.
-It uses a servo library to control a pen attached to a servo on a drawing bot</p>
+It uses a servo library to control a pen attached to a servo on a drawing bot to drive straight while spelling out morse code.
+It can also be used with an LED or a buzzer to transmit the morse code.</p>

 <h2>Authorship and License</h2>